Questions About Internships and Volunteering

 Question: Hi HPA – I am a freshman and I am trying to make plans for this summer.
 I want to remain in the states and I’d really like to get some clinical exposure, and maybe have a chance to do some clinical research.
 I don’t have enough money to pay for housing to be out of my hometown… Are there any domestic Princeton programs or resources that you can recommend?

 Answer: In the fall semester, the PICS (Princeton Internships in Civic Service) opportunities are announced.
 In 2012, among the offerings were 23 different paid internships in 13 hospitals or medical/health policy organizations!
 A PICS internship will have you working closely with terrific physicians and healthcare teams, with alumni as your mentors.
-Details about each organization and position are posted now: PICS Internships.
+Details about each organization and position are posted on the PICS website.
 The PICS Application is due in January.
 Keep in mind that non-clinical, and non-health related PICS opportunities can also be relevant and meaningful pre-health experiences.
 After all, medicine is about being in the service of others, so getting experience working in these kinds of settings can help you to develop your helping skills, empathy, and leadership potential.
 Of course PICS is just one option for getting clinical experience.
 You can also always feel free to use the HPA Physician Shadowing List, the Alumni Career Network, or contact physicians or other healthcare professionals, or hospital volunteer offices close to home. ♦

 Physicians in the Alumni Career Network